 There are critical moments in history that will always be remembered as the beginning of change and freedom and there’s no better way to memorialise those moments than through art.

 One of Nelson Mandela’s most historical moments was when he was released from prison after having served for 27 years.
+Of particular note here are our stunning photographs from the collection of Keith Bernstein who we are also covering in a separate article in this issue here.
 Thousands of people gathered outside of the prison to welcome and greet him as he walked beside his wife, Winnie, and other family members.

 This moment was a significant time in South Africa as it marked the end of an unjust era and the beginning of a revolutionised country.
 Today, during Nelson Mandela International Day, we commemorate that critical moment through acts of justice and solidarity while we remember the harsh circumstances Nelson Mandela and many others in South Africa faced in order to achieve the basic human right of equality.